Pronounced: direct vision internal you-REE-thra-tah-me

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like:

 Factors that may increase the risk of complications include:

 Discuss these risks with your doctor before the procedure.

 Your doctor may do the following:

 Talk to your doctor about your medications.
-You may be asked to stop taking some medications up to ten days before the procedure, including:
+You may be asked to stop taking some medications up to 10 days before the procedure.

 In the days leading up to the procedure:

 After you are asleep, a special tube called a cystoscope will be placed in your urethra to locate the stricture.
-Next, the doctor will place the DVIU scope into your urethra.
-A special tool will be used to cut away the scar tissue inside your urethra to make it wider.
-The doctor may remove the scar tissue by cutting or using a laser or heat source.
-After the tissue is removed, the doctor will examine the urethra and bladder area.
+Next, a special tool will be placed through the cystoscope and used to cut away the scar tissue inside your urethra to make it wider.
+The scar tissue may be removed by cutting or using a laser or heat source.
+After the tissue is removed, the urethra and bladder area will be examined.

 About 30 minutes